Zimbabwe launches new currency measure

 However, a shortage of cash dollars pushed the government in 2016 to issue a surrogate currency called bond notes, to trade alongside electronic money, which are funds electronically deposited into bank accounts.

-Most Zimbabweans are paid electronically into their bank accounts, but they cannot easily convert those funds into cash.
+Most Zimbabweans, including civil servants, are paid electronically into their bank accounts, but they cannot easily convert that money into cash needed to buy groceries and pay bills.

 Most Read Nation & World Stories